 Why Is My Chickens Comb Pale?

 A comb is the fleshy part on top of the chicken’s head.
-It is commonly bright red, but it may be purple or even black, depending.
-Structurally, combs are made of collage fibers that are meant to help the bird regulate body temperature.
+It is commonly bright red, but it may be purple or even black, depending on the color.
+Structurally, combs are made of collage fibers meant to help the bird regulate body temperature.

-In this manner, the comb functions as some sort of head bank to help store and release body heat based on the prevailing environmental conditions.
-Warmer chickens tend to have larger combs because their blood is pumping faster to release excess heat.
+In this manner, the comb functions as a head bank to help store and release body heat based on the prevailing environmental conditions.
+Warmer chickens tend to have larger combs because their blood pumps faster to release excess heat.

 Besides thermoregulation, a comb is a symbol of status among the flock.
-Even more importantly, it can reveal a lot concerning the health condition of the chicken.
+Even more importantly, it can reveal a lot about the health condition of the chicken.

 As we said earlier, the combo is usually vibrant red.
 Any condition that interferes with the normal color saturation of this part is abnormal.
 You might then ask, Why is my chicken’s comb pale?
 We will answer the question in this post.